 If you are finished with an assignment early – If you are finished with your assignment early, raise your hand.
 I will then check over your work and instruct you further.
 You are not to talk to other students who are done or disturb those who are still working.

-What to do when you are tardy – If you arrive to class after the bell rings, sign the tardy log and proceed quietly to your seat.
+What to do when you are tardy – If you arrive to class after the bell rings, sign the tardy log, clock in, and proceed quietly to your seat.
 The tardy log is located by the door, next to the pencil sharpener.

 What to do when you are absent – Students with excused absences are responsible for obtaining missed work.
-All work is under the assignments page of my website.
+All work is under the assignments page of my website or in Verge.

 What to do when visitors enter the classroom – When there is a visitor in our classroom, you are to be on your best behavior.
 Stay on task at all times.
 Give our visitor a positive impression about our class.